A Healthier Life is One Word Away

 - 80% of the “I don’t” group achieved their health goal every day for 10 days.

-I was incredibly aware of each time I ordered a drink and made sure it counts.
+I was aware of each time I ordered a drink and made it count.
 I deliberated over drink menus and chose something that I could sip slowly for longer.
 No one noticed* and I felt better about my evenings while still enjoying myself.
-I stayed within the health parameters I set.

 Psychology in Action

 That’s significant considering all we’re talking about is a mindset shift towards empowerment.
 The problem is only 9% of patients are ranked as engaged patients.
 The next question is how we can increase those numbers.
 Awareness can help.